-- The Green Connection is a South African partner of EGI international, and is also part of the South African NGO initiative, known as Electricity Governance –South Africa.
+- The Green Connection is a WRI partner in South Africa, is a South African partner of EGI international, and is part of the Electricity Governance –South Africa.
 Read More